-Our February series honors Black History Month with a focus on Racial Reckoning.
+Over the past 10 months, we've had a fresh wave of grief, anger and outrage around systemic racism in the United States.
 Brave Troubadours explores the Black American experience through the talents and lived experiences of three artists - GP Jackson, Chad Harper and Kyshona Armstrong - whose music and activism both acknowledge the persistent challenges of race-based prejudice and showcase several resilient and courageous paths forward.

 Building Bridges/Bridging Divides

 This series focused on Building Bridges/Bridging Divides.
 As we head into a new and restorative cycle of national leadership, Brave Troubadours will feature three artists whose re-connective and restorative tunes and stories will help refresh your faith in the capacity of music to unify (and heal) our country.